Dorothee-B/fightCancer_app_streamlit/README.en.md

 - **Preprocessing:**
   - Data cleaning from the HINTS 7 survey
   - Encoding of categorical variables
-  - Manualy Resampling and Class balancing using **SMOTE** (Synthetic Minority Over-sampling Technique)
+  - Manually Resampling and Class balancing using **SMOTE** (Synthetic Minority Over-sampling Technique) is used to create synthetic samples of the minority class to balance the dataset and improve model performance.

 - **Model comparison:**
   - Automated benchmarking via **PyCaret** with models such as Random Forest, Gradient Boosting, XGBoost, Logistic Regression, etc.